 AIA Vermont Scholarship Fund

 The American Institute of Architects, Vermont Chapter, awards scholarships annually to students pursuing architecture education.
 The Hanne M. Williams Scholar Recognition Fund is named in honor of AIAVT's Founding Executive Director, Hanne Williams, who gave 40 years of dedicated service to the organization from 1970-2010.
-Funds are raised from the Annual Guy Teschmacher Golf Tournament, as well as through individual donations.
+Funds are raised from the Annual Guy Teschmacher Golf Tournament, the Pella + Purpose program, as well as through individual donations.

 Two awards per year are awarded to Norwich University students who have demonstrated excellence in their undergraduate work.
 Winners are selected by a committee of Norwich University faculty members at the end of the Fall semester.
 The recipients are announced at the AIAVT Annual Meeting & Design Awards event each December.

-One award per year is awarded to a VTC student who has demonstrated excellence in their undergraduate work.
-Chosen by VTC faculty.
+One award per year is awarded to a Vermont State University student who has demonstrated excellence in their undergraduate work.
+Chosen by Vermont State University faculty.
 The Robert S. Brady Award is given to the sophomore student who has shown the greatest all-around academic achievement in the Architectural & Building Engineering Technology (ABET) Program.
-Robert Brady is a former AIAVT member and professor of architecture at VTC.
-Presented each March at the VTC Student Honors celebration.
+Robert Brady is a former AIAVT member and professor of architecture at Vermont State University.
+Presented each March at the Vermont State University Student Honors celebration.

-One award per year is awarded to a VTC student who has demonstrated excellence in their undergraduate work.
-Chosen by VTC faculty, the Ruth Freeman Award is given to the student in the ABET Program whose work in Architectural Design I has exhibited architectural design excellence.
+One award per year is awarded to a Vermont State University student who has demonstrated excellence in their undergraduate work.
+Chosen by Vermont State University faculty, the Ruth Freeman Award is given to the student in the ABET Program whose work in Architectural Design I has exhibited architectural design excellence.
 The award is given in memory of Vermont’s first female architect and president of AIAVT.
 The recipient is announced at the AIAVT Annual Meeting & Design Awards event each December.

 One award per year is awarded to a graduating thesis student from Norwich University who has shown excellence in their post-graduate thesis work.
 This award is given at the discretion of the AIA Vermont Board of Directors based on their review of the thesis projects at the close of the Spring semester.

-One award per year is awarded to a graduating high school student who has been accepted to an accredited architecture program in the United States.
+Up to $2000 (but no less than $1000) is awarded to a graduating high school student or students that have been accepted to an accredited architecture program in the United States.
 This scholarship is administered through the Vermont Student Assistance Corp (VSAC).
 Please visit VSAC for information on application and eligibility, available on page 8 of their Scholarships Booklet, available for download as a pdf here.
 Awarded by a committee of three (no more than one AIAVT member, plus two appropriate others to review and choose applicants provided by VSAC.)